MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/kernel-dma-protection-for-thunderbolt.md

 >[!NOTE]
 >Kernel DMA Protection is not compatible with other BitLocker DMA attacks countermeasures.
 It is recommended to disable the BitLocker DMA attacks countermeasures if the system supports Kernel DMA Protection.
 Kernel DMA Protection provides higher security bar for the system over the BitLocker DMA attack countermeasures, while maintaining usability of external peripherals.

-## How to check if kernel DMA protection is enabled
+## How to check if Kernel DMA Protection is enabled

 Systems running Windows 10 version 1803 that do support Kernel DMA Protection do have this security feature enabled automatically by the OS with no user or IT admin configuration required.

-**To check if a device supports kernel DMA protection**
+**To check if a device supports Kernel DMA Protection**

 1. Launch MSINFO32.exe in a command prompt, or in the Windows search bar.
 2. Check the value of **Kernel DMA Protection**.